dr-guangtou/daily_astroph/astroph-1806.md

 ## June 3:

 #### [The abundance of satellite galaxies in the inner region of ΛCDM Milky Way sized haloes](https://arxiv.org/abs/1806.00041)
+    * investigate the survivability of these model inner satellites in the presence of a central stellar disk with a set of ideal simulations.
+Aquarius+GalForm SAM 预测的inner satellites
+    * while the additional disk can completely disrupt some satellites with very close percentres, 60 percent of them could still survive to the present day
+    * Therefore, unless half a dozen satellite galaxies could be discovered within 40 kpc of the MW by future surveys, the deficiency in the inner satellite galaxy population may post a serious challenge to the standard ΛCDM theory.

 #### [Discovery of OH absorption from a galaxy at z~0.05: implications for large surveys with SKA pathfinders](https://arxiv.org/abs/1806.00172)
+    * first detection of OH absorption in diffuse gas at z > 0, along with another eight strin- gent limits on OH column densities for cold atomic gas in galaxies at 0 < z < 0.4.

 #### [Gas outflows from the z= 7.54 quasar : predictions from the BlueTides Simulation](https://arxiv.org/abs/1806.00184)